-The Tour of Italy guides you from the leaning tower of lasagna, to the colosseum of fettuccine alfredo, to the ruins of chicken parmigiana.
-This trip sets you back more than two days' worth of sodium, and although this dish may be cheaper than a plane ticket, your waistline will pay the price.
+The Tour of Italy guides you from the leaning tower of lasagna to the Colosseum of fettuccine alfredo, to the ruins of chicken parmigiana.
+This trip sets you back a day and a half's worth of sodium, and although this dish may be cheaper than a plane ticket, your waistline will pay the price.

 Five Cheese Ziti Al Forno

 Five cheeses = five more ways trans fat can get into your meal.
 Somehow Olive Garden keeps it to 1 gram.
-That's still one more than you should have in your food, but it's better than the previous dishes.
-If you're looking to indulge in the oozy goodness of ziti al forno, this blend of Italian cheeses, pasta and marinara is better off baked at home, with 2 fewer cheeses.
-Next time you're playing home chef, why not try one of these 20 Fat-Burning Pasta Recipes and 10 Ways to Slim Down Your Pasta Dinner!
+That's still one more than you should have in your food!
+If you're looking to indulge in the oozy goodness of ziti al Forno, this blend of Italian cheeses, pasta, and marinara is better off baked at home with a slimmed-down version packed with two fewer cheeses.

-Here, giant tubes of pasta are filled with Italian sausage, then topped with more meat sauce and melted mozzarella.
-Besides the pasta, the other giant element in this dish is the sodium level, which is the third-highest out of all the pasta dinners.
-If you’re looking for a stuffed pasta dish with meat, check out our third-ranked Olive Garden pasta below.
+Here, five giant tubes of pasta are filled with four-cheeses and topped with marinara, alfredo, and toasted breadcrumbs.
+Besides the pasta, the other giant element in this dish is the sodium level.
+Yikes.

 Like we always say, when it comes to fast food, simple is always better.
 This cheese ravioli is definitely high on the sodium side because of the indulgent cheeses packed into and on top of the pasta, but it remains one of the lowest dishes in calories, fat, and trans fat.
-The tomato-based marinara sauce is a great source of vitamin C, and the meat sauce is one of the leanest of Olive Garden's sauce options.
-Stick to this classic the next time it’s time for a cheat meal.
-And follow these 16 Strategies for a Guilt-Free Cheat Meal!
+The tomato-based marinara sauce is a great source of vitamin C, and if you go for the meat sauce option, it's one of the leanest of Olive Garden's sauce options.
+Stick to this classic!